-African Union meets on Gabon situation after military coup
+African Union suspends Gabon’s membership after military coup

 Central Africa’s political bloc, the Economic Community of Central African States (ECCAS), condemned the coup in a statement, saying it planned an “imminent” meeting of heads of state to determine how to respond.
 It did not give a date.

-Al Jazeera’s Nicolas Haque, reporting from Dakar, Senegal, said there had been “quite a muted reaction” from the regional body, CEMAC, which is the economic body for the Central African countries in part due to a “fear in the region of a contagion of coups” among countries with “similar regimes to the Bongo dynasty”.
+Al Jazeera’s Nicolas Haque, reporting from Dakar, Senegal, said there had been “quite a muted reaction” from the Central African Economic and Monetary Community (CEMAC) – in part due to a “fear in the region of a contagion of coups” among countries with “similar regimes to the Bongo dynasty”.

 “You have President [Teodoro] Obiang [Nguema Mbasogo] in Equatorial Guinea, who has been in power since 1979.
 And then in Cameroon, President [Paul] Biya, who has been in power since 1982, elected time and again during these presidential elections that were, according to critics, marred by fraud,” Haque said.